huggingface/dataset-viewer/docs/source/duckdb_cli_combine_and_export.md

 ```

-Now, let's try to combine these two datasets joining by the `name` column:
+Now, let's try to combine these two datasets by joining on the `name` column:

 ```bash
 SELECT a.image_url